 - in any other circumstances set out by you.

-The Powers of Attorney Act sets out the powers that your attorney can exercise.
-Your attorney has the power to act:-
+The Powers of Attorney Act sets out your attorney’s powers.
+They have the power to act:-

 - when authorised by you and accepted by your attorney; or